How to Make Cherry Juice with a Steamer Juicer

 Processing Cherry Juice:

-After your jars are filled, place the lid and ring on fingertip tight and place them in the boiling water bath.
+After filling your jars, wipe the rim with a clean cloth, place the lid and ring on fingertip tight, and place them in the boiling water bath canner.
 Process for 15 minutes if at sea level.
 (Adjust the processing time if you are above 1000 feet.)

 If you have any questions about how altitude affects processing time, how to use a boiling water bath, or how to use a steamer juicer take a look at our canning basics videos.